programminghistorian/ph-submissions/lessons/correspondence-analysis-in-R.md

 harper_table <- table(harper_df$abbr, harper_df$membership)
 ```

 The `table` command makes a cross-tabular dataset out of two categories in the data frame.
 Since the columns are individual MPs and rows are committees.
 Each cell contains a 0 or a 1 based on whether a connection exists.
-If we looked at actual attendence at each meeting we could also include weighted values (eg. 5 for an MP attending a committee meeting 5 times).
+If we looked at actual attendance at each meeting we could also include weighted values (eg. 5 for an MP attending a committee meeting 5 times).
 As a rule of thumb, use weighted values when quantities matter (when people invest money, for example), and use 0s and 1s when they do not.

 Unfortunately, we have one more problem.
 A large number of MPs are members of only 1 committee.
 That will cause those MPs to overlap when we create the graph, making it less readable.
 Let's require MPs to belong to at least 2 committees before we run FactoMineR's CA command.